sofia coppola on her unexpectedly gory southern gothic | read | i-D

 Sofia and her mostly female art direction team looked at lots of portraits from the time to create the natural, realistic look of the film.
 Notably absent are the pop, anachronistic details from Marie Antoinette.
 But she's still Sofia Coppola, the one-time fashion designer and photographer who trained under Paul Jasmin, so she also used William Eggleston's "faded" palette to inform a world where clothing "had been washed a million times."

-The costumes and set were historically accurate, but the sensibility draws straight from the 60s and 70s heyday of horror, Sofia loved growing up.
-Slightly campy ones like The Fearless Vampire Killers, "any movie with girls in long white nightgowns, candelabras."
+The costumes and set were historically accurate, but the sensibility draws straight from the 60s and 70s heyday of horror.
+Sofia loved horror films growing up, slightly campy ones like The Fearless Vampire Killers, "any movie with girls in long white nightgowns, candelabras."
 And the unlikeliness of the genre was not lost on her: "It was really fun and challenging to how I would kind of approach the Southern Gothic genre, but still in my own style."

 The style serves a purpose here, which is entertainment in its purest state.
 Sofia talks about the pacing of a thriller like this: "It was more plot-driven, trying to sustain the tension, which I thought about when I was writing the script, but then really in the editing."
 That attention to the velocity of the movie leaves us in murky moral territory.
 Is the audience meant to side with the alternately flirtatious, defiant, and villainous women?
 Or the seductive and volatile mercenary soldier?
 And what to make of the fact that Coppola avoided the racial politics of the Civil War altogether?